MichaelCerna/Health_Insurance_Cost_Prediction/README.md

 - **Hyperparameter Tuning**: Optimizing model parameters for improved performance.
 - **Cross-Validation**: Implementing 5-fold cross-validation, resulting in an RMSE of 4340 and an R-squared of approximately 0.86.

-- This project was developed as part of a machine learning course.
-- The dataset used in this project is publicly available on [source link].
+- **Data_set**: The following dataset is available publicly https://www.kaggle.com/datasets/teertha/ushealthinsurancedataset

-## Contact

-For any questions or inquiries about this project, please contact [Your Name] at [Your Email Address].